dalameh/Hybrid-Cloud-Analytics-Engine/README.md

 The only additions are pipeline metadata columns (`_ingested_at`, `_source_file`) for **end-to-end lineage tracking**.
 Each Olist entity lands in its own Bronze Delta table: `orders`, `order_items`, `customers`, `products`, `payments`, `reviews`, `sellers`, and `product_category_name_translation`.

+By implementing **Hive-style partitioning** at the Bronze layer, the architecture enforces physical data separation by `year, month, and day`.
+This ensures that downstream Silver and Gold transformations leverage **Partition Pruning**, allowing the Spark engine to skip irrelevant data directories at the metadata level and drastically reducing I/O overhead during high-volume incremental loads."

 **Auto Loader checkpointing** is the foundation of the pipeline's reliability.
 A checkpoint directory persists the offset of every file Auto Loader has processed:

 - If the cluster is terminated mid-run, the next execution **resumes from the last committed offset** — no files are skipped, none are re-processed